cupy/cupy/docs/source/user_guide/cuda_api.rst

 :ref:`stream_event_api` for the API reference.
 For their roles in the CUDA programming model, please refer to `CUDA Programming Guide`_.

-CuPy provides high-level Python APIs :class:`~cupy.cuda.Stream` and :class:`~cupy.cuda.Event` for accessing this functionality.
-The :ref:`current_stream` can be queried via :func:`~cupy.cuda.get_current_stream`.
+CuPy provides high-level Python APIs :class:`~cupy.cuda.Stream` and :class:`~cupy.cuda.Event` for creating streams and events, respectively.
+Data copies and kernel launches are enqueued onto the :ref:`current_stream`, which can be queried via :func:`~cupy.cuda.get_current_stream` and changed either by setting up a context
-Data copies and kernel launches are enqueued onto the current stream, which can be changed either by setting up a context manager:
+manager:

 .. doctest::